Multipliers and operator space structure of weak product spaces: Preliminaries

 As mentioned in the introduction, a key device in our analysis of multipliers of $\cH \odot \cH$ is the observation that the weak product carries a natural operator space structure.
 We therefore recall the necessary background from the theory of operator spaces.
-For precise definitions and more information, the reader is refered to the books \cite{BL04,ER00,Paulsen02,Pisier03}.
+For precise definitions and more information, the reader is referred to the books \cite{BL04,ER00,Paulsen02,Pisier03}.

 Given a vector space $V$, let $M_n(V)$ be the vector space of all $n \times n$ matrices with entries in $V$.
-An (abstract) operator space is a normed space $V$, together with a sequence of norms on $M_n(V)$, that satisfy certain axioms.
-We will not require the precise form of the axioms and thus simply refer to \cite[Section 2]{ER00}.
+An (abstract) operator space is a normed space $V$, together with a norm on each $M_n(V)$ satisfying certain axioms.
+We will not require the precise form of the axioms and thus simply refer to \cite[Section 2.1]{ER00}.
 Perhaps the most important example of an operator space is the space $B(\cH,\cK)$, where $\cH$ and $\cK$ are Hilbert spaces.
 In this case, we can identify $M_n(B(\cH,\cK))$ with $B(\cH^n,\cK^n)$, which equips $M_n(B(\cH,\cK))$ with a norm.
 In the same vein, any subspace of $B(\cH,\cK)$ becomes an operator space in this way.

 If $V,W$ are operator spaces, each linear map $A: V \to W$ induces for each $n\in \bN$ a linear map $A^{(n)}: M_n(V) \to M_n(W)$ defined by applying $A$ entrywise.
 The map $A$ is said to be completely bounded if